surma/surma.dev/content/things/compile-js.md

 ### Operators and coercion

 I want to keep the transpiler simple, meaning I don't want to have to track which variable has what type.
-That transpiling an expression like `a + b` cannot rely on the types of `a` or `b`.
+As a result, transpiling an expression like `a + b` cannot rely on the types of `a` or `b`.
 Instead, I chose to overload all the operators on `JSValue` and do the introspection at runtime.
 This is fairly boring code.
 It checks the type on the left-hand side (LHS) and the right- hand